rust-lang/book/nostarch/introduction.md

 In general, this book assumes that you’re reading it in sequence from front to back.
-Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a topic; we typically revisit the topic in a later chapter.
+Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit the topic in a later chapter.

 You’ll find two kinds of chapters in this book: concept chapters and project